wagtail-nest/wagtail-polymath/CONTRIBUTING.md

 ### Write Documentation

-wagtail_mathblock could always use more documentation, whether as part of the official wagtail_mathblock docs, in docstrings, or even on the web in blog posts, articles, and such.
+wagtail-polymath could always use more documentation, whether as part of the official wagtail-polymath docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback